 Seriously, the best question ever and one people rarely ask!

-Yoga is essentially a mind-body exercise, which simply means we encourage you to engage your mind as you move your body.
+Yoga is essentially a powerful mind-body exercise, which means we encourage you to engage your mind as you move your body.
 (Don’t laugh.
 I used to teach aerobics and I remember people saying, “Get me a good workout.
 I don’t want to think, I just want to leave sweating.”)

 Decluttering your body looks like getting out the kinks and tension so you can relax more deeply.
 Ever tried to lie in bed and fall asleep with a ton of tension everywhere?
 Tough, isn’t it?
 You just can’t relax!
 But when you start with yoga, it releases that physical tension so you can finally relax and let go.